nwon24/nlp/nlp.md

 # Week 1: Introduction to NLP

-Natural Language Processing (NLP) uses artifical intelligence to understand and generate text in human languages.
-NLP is already ubiquitious in everyday life, whether it be with voice-powered assistants and online chatbots.
+Natural Language Processing (NLP) uses artificial intelligence to understand and generate text in human languages.
+NLP is already ubiquitous in everyday life, whether it be with voice-powered assistants and online chatbots.
 What's exciting about NLP is its potential to extend into the realm of sentiment analysis---that is, its ability to analyse and recognise emotions, feelings, sarcasm,